MitDetroja/Android-Notes/ViewModel/README.md

 Whenever onCreate Method is called for the first time it returns the new Instance of the ViewModel , Then When it is recreated after configuration changes It will return the pre-existing ViewModel associated to that View.

-We should not Give reference of view in ViewModel but it Keep tracks record of the associated views behind the scene

 **How to share ViewModel between Fragments in Android?**

 ViewModel is used to share data between fragments by sharing a single ViewModel between them.
 You have to use LiveData with ViewModel